 Be it civilian radios or military radios, there is etiquette that must be followed.
-In the Army, much of this etiquette is actually rules that must be followed.
+In the Army, much of this etiquette is formal, and must be followed.

-While there are normal Army radio operators who know the etiquette and rules, every Army soldier and officer should know the basic etiquette and rules because at any given time in battle, you may be in a situation where you will have to operate that Army radio.
+While there are normal Army radio operators who know the etiquette and rules, every Army soldier and officer should know the basic etiquette and rules because at any given time in battle, you may be in a situation where you must operate that Army radio.

 Army Radio Etiquette: 10 Things to Know

-In today’s post, I am giving you 10 things you should know about Army radio etiquette.
+In the paragraphs below, I will share 10 things you should know about Army radio etiquette.

 It is best if you speak slow and clearly.
 Depending on conditions, there can be some interference, so by speaking slowly, the receiver is more apt to understand.
 Remember, speaking loud does not necessarily help.
 It can actually cause more confusion.